 A learning-centered organization, as defined by the NTN Learning Organization Framework, identifies learning-centered structures as one of the three critical components for leading systemic, transformational change.
-NTN leaders reinforce a shared purpose by developing and maintaining structures that support an environment for each individual, both students and adults, to regularly experiences deeper learning that is authentic, active, relational, responsive and complex.
+NTN leaders reinforce a shared purpose by developing and maintaining structures that support an environment for each individual, both students and adults, to regularly experiences deeper learning that reflects a Supportive and Inclusive Culture, Meaningful and Equitable Instruction, Purposeful Assessment and Career and College Ready Outcomes .
 Effective learning-centered leaders have a laser-focus on “outcomes that matter” so that they establish the structures that allow for their vision to be realized.
 These structures (processes, policies, practices) support inquiry-based professional growth and development that allows for reflective dialogue to allow for the continuous improvement of teaching and learning and the pursuit of justice and equity.
 Ultimately, learning-centered leaders create and sustain the conditions, systems, and structures for continued learning at every level of the school organization that are aligned to a common purpose.

 In a learning-centered system, leaders identify and define student processes and policies to support the practices necessary for a learning-centered culture.
 Guided by growth mindset, processes and policies are designed to support students learning from mistakes, rather than resulting in immediate punishment for negative consequences.
 For example, student disciplinary structures are grounded in reflection and growth that are guided by living in the warm-demander stance.
 Another example, the student schedule is created with extended, often times interdisciplinary, learning blocks These extended learning blocks cultivate a learning community where students examine a problem deeply in a supported environment.
 Learning-centered leaders ensure all processes, policies, and practices support “deeper learning” for each learner.